pentesterhubcommunity/Bug_Bounty/Notes/Approval Bypass/Admin Approval Bypass.md

 # Flaw in Job Offer Approval Process

-The website https://example.com/ provides a platform for publishing job offers, but it require admin approval for any new job offers.
-In the final step the application sends a POST request to /api/graphql to update the status of the vacancy.
-The request is structured to change the status from "MODERATION" to "ACTIVE," effectively bypassing the intended approval step.

-**Final Step POST Request:** In the final step of the process, the application makes a POST request to /api/graphql, calling for UpdateVacancyStatus.
-This request includes the variables vacancyId and status, with the status set to "MODERATION."
+The website https://example.com/ provides a platform for publishing job offers, but it requires admin approval for any new job offers.
+In the final step of the process, the application makes a POST request to **/api/graphql**, calling for UpdateVacancyStatus.
+This request includes the variables vacancyId and status, with the status set to **"MODERATION."**

 ```
 {